H-2A, H-2B, and H-3 Visa

 - Shows the number of hours that will be spent, respectively, in classroom instruction and in on –the-job training;

-- Describes the career abroad for which the training will prepare the alien;
+- Describes the career abroad for which the training will prepare the noncitizen;

-- Indicates the reasons why such training cannot be obtained in the alien’s country and why it is necessary for the alien to be trained in the United States; and
+- Indicates the reasons why such training cannot be obtained in the noncitizen’s country and why it is necessary for the noncitizen to be trained in the United States; and

 - Indicates the source of any remuneration received by the trainee and any benefit which will accrue to the employer/organization for providing the training.